veebch/ognib/README.md

 ### Caveat

-This doesn't take the the 'free' middle square into accounrt.
+This doesn't take the the 'free' middle square into account.
+This would mean that your card really has 24 numbers rather than 25.